-The timing of symptoms may give you a clue that indigestion is the problem, says bariatric surgeon Leena Khaitan, MD.
+The timing of symptoms may give you a clue that indigestion is the problem, says UH bariatric/foregut surgeon Leena Khaitan, MD.
 Symptoms may occur after a heavy meal or after consuming chocolate, peppermint or caffeine.

 Heartburn will usually respond to an antacid (a substance that neutralizes stomach acidity), she says, while heart symptoms will not.
 But, she cautions, “people should not try to make that distinction themselves and instead seek a professional medical opinion.”